 Leaving the rolling green countryside behind, fly to Bagan, Myanmar’s capital of culture and home to thousands of ancient pagodas and temples.
 Considered one of the richest archaeological sites in Asia, the area is testament to the power and pious nature of Myanmar’s past rulers.

-Although it will not be impossible to visit every temple during your time here, start by exploring some of the most iconic.
+Although it won’t be possible to visit every temple during your time here, start by exploring some of the most iconic.
 Our first recommendation would be the golden Shwezigon, a pagoda that has been damaged by earthquakes several times over the centuries, but still stands whilst retaining some of its original features.
 An unexpected highlight of any visit here, especially for photographers, is walking the long sunlit corridor that leads up to it.
 Occasionally you will find a local market being held here, with plenty of traditional and locally sourced produce on display.

 Before moving on, stop for some lunch at the recently opened Sanon (PLEASE NOTE: This meal is not included).
 Launched by Myanmar Youth Development Institute with the help of FRIENDS International, Sanon is part of the successful TREE (Training Restaurants for Employment and Entrepreneurship) Alliance restaurant group.
 Tour Mandalay would highly recommend eating the Burmese crunchy bean and ginger salad and chicken burger with papaya pickles and harissa mayonnaise.